ZoiloGranda/meta-test/README.md

 ## CI/CD

-There is a short CI/CD pipeline setup using Vercel.
+There is a short CI/CD pipeline setup using Vercel, which deploys the project.
+[See Deployments](https://github.com/ZoiloGranda/meta-test/deployments).
 The pipeline is triggered on every push to the main branch.
-The pipeline runs the following operations:
+It runs the following operations:

 ```bash
 git clone